SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/05-Booleans.md

 In addition to `true` and `false`, JavaScript has `truthy` and `falsy` (sometimes written `falsey`).

-These are values ​​that are **not** `true` or `false`, but when we turn them into a Boolean value they give `true` or `false`.
+These are values that are **not** `true` or `false`, but when we turn them into a Boolean value they give `true` or `false`.

-In JavaScript is **loosely typed language** and we do not have types of variables.
+JavaScript is **loosely typed language** and we do not have types of variables.

-This does not prevent an if expression which tries to compare variables that store values with different types.
+This does not prevent an `if` expression which tries to compare variables that store values with different types.

 In this example: